rust-lang/rust/doc/tutorial.md

 ~~~
 let my_variable = 100;
-type MyType = int; // built-in types though are _not_ camel case
+type MyType = int;     // some built-in types are _not_ camel case
 ~~~

 ## Expression syntax

-Though it isn't apparent in all code, there is a fundamental difference between Rust's syntax and its predecessors in this family of languages.
+Though it isn't apparent in all code, there is a fundamental difference between Rust's syntax and predecessors like C.
 Many constructs that are statements in C are expressions in Rust, allowing code to be more concise.
 For example, you might write a piece of code like this: